Taifa of Granada: Expansion and apogee

-In Granada, Zawi's nephew Habbus ibn Maksan was invited by the qadi of the city, Abu 'Abdallah ibn Abi Zamanin, to take control of the new kingdom instead of one Zawi's sons.
-Under the reign of Habbus (1019–1038), the Taifa of Granada was consolidated and evolved into one of the most important political forces of al-Andalus during this period.
-Habus organised the military by dividing his kingdom into smaller provinces, each of which was charged with recruiting a jund militia which contributed to the Zirid army.
+In Granada, Zawi's nephew Habbus ibn Maksan was invited by the qadi of the city, Abu 'Abdallah ibn Abi Zamanin, to take control of the new kingdom instead of one of Zawi's sons.
+Under the reign of Habbus (1019–1038), the Taifa of Granada was consolidated and evolved into one of the most important political forces of al-Andalus.
+Habbus organised the military by dividing his kingdom into smaller provinces, each of which was charged with recruiting a jund militia which contributed to the Zirid army.
 He is also credited with building the Zirid citadel in Granada, located in what is now the Albaicín neighbourhood.

-Habbus invaded Cabra and Jaen around 1028–1029, expanding his territory northwards, while also imposing his influence on the Taifa of Almeria to the east.
-Granada's greatest rival was the Taifa of Seville, but at this early stage the balance of power was in favour of the Zirids, who conducted several military campaigns to the west.
+Habbus invaded Cabra and Jaén around 1028–1029, expanding his territory northwards, while also imposing his influence on the Taifa of Almeria to the east.
+Granada's greatest rival was the Taifa of Seville, but at this early stage, the balance of power was in favour of the Zirids, who conducted several military campaigns to the west.
 In one such campaign, Habus assembled a coalition of armies from Granada, Almeria, and the Zanata principality of Ecija.
 They attacked Seville directly on or around 30 August 1036, occupying the nearby towns of Aznalcazar and Tocina and burning down the Triana neighbourhood of the city.
-By the end of his reign, Habbus had thus secured a kingdom occupying the former provinces of Ilbira, Jaen, and Cabra.
+By the end of his reign, Habbus had thus secured a kingdom occupying the former provinces of Ilbira, Jaén, and Cabra.

 Habbus was succeeded by his son, Badis Ibn Habbus (r.
-1038–1073), but his reign started with succession troubles as various factions opposed him and supported either his cousin Yaddayr ibn Hubasa or his youngest brother Buluggin.
-Badis foiled a coup attempt thanks to the warnings of his allies.
-Zuhayr al-'Amiri, the ruler of Almeria, attempted to exploit these internal dissensions in 1038 by refusing to renew the alliance he had concluded with Habbus and invading Granada's territory.
+1038–1073), but his reign started with succession troubles.
+Various factions opposed him and supported either his cousin, Yaddayr ibn Hubasa, or his youngest brother, Buluggin.
+He managed to foil a coup attempt thanks to the warnings of his allies.
+Zuhayr al-'Amiri, the ruler of Almeria, attempted to exploit these internal dissensions in 1038 by refusing to renew the alliance he had concluded with Habbus and by invading Granada's territory.
 He managed to advance as far as al-Funt (Deifontes), a farmstead north of Granada, but here he was met and defeated by an army from Granada.
 The Zirids annexed much of his former territory and turned Almeria into a vassal state for several years.
-In 1039 the Zirids also defeated the Abbadids of Seville in battle near Ecija, in turn gaining some territory to the west.
+In 1039, the Zirids also defeated the Abbadids of Seville in battle near Écija, in turn gaining some territory to the west.
 The Zirids formally recognized as caliphs the Hammudids, a dynasty descended from Sulayman al-Musta'in and the rulers of the Taifa of Málaga.
 Badis nonetheless annexed Málaga in 1056 after Hammudid rule collapsed there, appointing his own son, Buluggin Sayf ad-Dawla, as governor.
 The reign of Badis thus became the apogee of Taifa Granada's political and economic power.